Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Dubbo Surrounds shows that there are currently 318 active transport stops operating.
+The analysis of public transport in Dubbo Surrounds indicates there are 318 active transport stops operating.
 These include a mix of train and bus services.
-There are 44 individual routes servicing these stops, collectively providing 374 weekly passenger trips.
+The stops are served by 44 individual routes that collectively provide 374 weekly passenger trips.

-The accessibility of transport is rated as good, with residents typically located about 216 meters from the nearest transport stop.
-On average, service frequency across all routes is around 53 trips per day, which equates to approximately one weekly trip per individual stop.
+Transport accessibility is rated as good, with residents typically located 216 meters from the nearest transport stop.
+Service frequency averages 53 trips per day across all routes, equating to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport